google/cdep/doc/authoring.md

 # CDep Package Author's Guide
 This tutorial will show how to author your own CDep package and host it on Github.
-We'll package BorningSSL so that it can be used by CDep.
+We'll package BoringSSL so that it can be used by CDep.
 When you're done you'll have a package that any CDep user can reference in their project.

 Prerequisites: Have or create a Github account and read [Anatomy of a CDep Package](https://github.com/google/cdep/blob/master/doc/anatomy.md)